jcordtz/load_script/README.md

 For each source - information from the "server" to the "tables" are loaded.
 No columns in added.

-The hierarchy structure and the connection to the collection shown in the Purview Portal does not as of now.
+The hierarchy structure and the connection to the collection shown in the Purview Portal lacks for DataBricks.

 ## Initial setup